This section includes all published material of the part of the feasibility study that addresses the inspection of stand-alone ventilation systems.

 Stock of ventilation systems in EU buildings and foreseen evolution

-- Summary of the analysis on the relevance, feasibility and possible scope of measures at EU-level for the inspection of stand-alone ventilation systems
+Analysis of the relevance, feasibility and possible scope of measures at EU level for building renovation passports

 - Selection of policy options for inspections of stand-alone ventilation systems and analysis of related potential impacts